puppetlabs/puppetlabs-tomcat/README.md

 Specifies the name of the WAR.
 Defaults to '[name]' passed in the define.
 This parameter is optional.

+#####`$war_purge`

+Specifies whether to purge the exploded WAR directory.
+Boolean defaulting to true.
+This parameter is only applicable when `$war_ensure` is 'absent' or 'false'.
+Setting this parameter to false will not prevent Tomcat from removing the exploded WAR directory if Tomcat is running and autoDeploy is set to true.

 #####`$war_source`

 Specifies the source to deploy the WAR from.
 Currently supports http(s)://, puppet://, and ftp:// paths. `$war_source` must be specified unless `$war_ensure` is set to 'false' or 'absent'.